 Backfire: The power succeeds as with a raise but affects a different target with the worst possible results.
-A bolt hits a random friend, boost Trait increases an enemy's skill or attribute, etc. If there's no likely target, he's Stunned instead.
+A bolt hits a random friend, boost Trait increases an energy's chill or attribute ate.
+If there's enemy's skill or attribute, etc. If there's no likely target, he's Stunned instead.
 If the power has a Duration other than Instant, it lasts its full term and can only be negated by dispel (the caster can't voluntarily end it herself).

-4-5 Short Circuit: The power fails but the Power Points allocated to it are spent, along with an additional 1d6 Power Points.
+Short Circuit: The power fails but the Power Points allocated to it are spent,

+4-5 along with an additional 1d6 Power Points.

 Stunned: The caster is Stunned (see page 106).
-She subtracts 2 from arcane skill rolls for the rest of the encounter (the penalty remains -2 even if she gets this result again).
+She subtracts 2 from arcane

+6-8 skill rolls for the rest of the encounter (the penalty remains -2 even if she gets this result again).

 Overload: The character's synapses crackle and overload with power.
+He

-He takes 2d6 damage plus the cost of the power in Power Points, including any Power Modifiers the player declared.
+9-10 takes 2d6 damage plus the cost of the power in Power Points, including any Power Modifiers the player declared.